Benefits of Corrosion Control Treatment

 Project Funding and Affordability

 We're committed to making wise investments in the future of our drinking water.
 The Bull Run Treatment Projects are funded through business and residential customer rates and by borrowing money over time.
 To keep water rates affordable, we are gradually increasing rates each year to avoid rate spikes.
-We also continue to seek efficiencies in bureau operations and programs and explore financing options throughout the life of the projects.
+We also continue to seek efficiencies in bureau operations and programs and explore financing options for the projects.

-In April 2020, we submitted an application for low-cost, long-term federal financing through the Water Infrastructure Finance and Innovation Act.
-Among other benefits, this financing could save ratepayers about $350 million of debt service over the loan term.
+We secured long-term, low-interest federal financing through the Water Infrastructure Finance and Innovation Act.
+Among other benefits, this financing will save ratepayers at least $247 million of debt service over the loan term.

 Financial Assistance Program